t-doc-org/common/docs/edit.md

   any plain text editor.
   - The local server watches the source files and **automatically rebulids the HTML** when a file changes.
-  - If a build is successful, the browser **automatically reloads** all open pages.
+  - When the build is successful, the browser **automatically reloads** all open pages.
   - If a build fails, the errors can be viewed in the terminal.